 I had a perfect base pattern from a fellow laser fan.
 Mark J Collier from Big Blue Laser Designs created this FREE nifty “shiplap” looking circle.
 Mark is actually what I’d call a laser Guru.
 He has lots of great, laser friendly designs in his Etsy shop.

 I used Inkscape to design all the milestone markers, the bear and name.
-Inkscape is a free graphic design program you can use to create a variety of files like SVG’s, PNG’s, PDF’s, etc. All of which are important if you have a cutting machine like Cricut, Silhouette, or a laser like the Glowforge.
-Even without the laser you could come pretty close to making this whole project just using your Cricut with some minimal alterations.
+Inkscape is a free graphic design program you can use to create a variety of files.
+You can create files like SVG’s, PNG’s, PDF’s, etc. All of which are important if you have a cutting machine like Cricut, Silhouette, or a laser like the Glowforge.
+Even without the laser you could come pretty close to making this whole project!
+You could do this with just using your Cricut with some minimal alterations.
 I have included the bear file I created below for you to use in your projects.

 Sign Making is Addicting!

 Baltic Birch plywood was used for constructing the base and name.
-After assembling the “shiplap” circle base with some basic wood glue I painted it using Stormy Sky Pickling Wash by Folk Art.
+Then I started assembling the “shiplap” circle base.
+Basic wood glue was used.
+I painted it using Stormy Sky Pickling Wash by Folk Art.
 Flat black was used for the name.
 Walnut wood was used for the bear.
 The bear was left in its natural Walnut finish.
 Adding the name on top of the bear after the black paint had dried completed the sign.
 A second and slightly different personalized muslin sack was used to wrap and protect the sign.
 Then, both gifts were placed into a box and wrapped.
 I was so excited and ready for the first of the three baby showers.

 The expression of the mommy-to-be when she opened the gift literally made me feel like it was worth its weight in gold.
 There is just something so rewarding in creating something that will be treasured by those you care about.